Ascetical theology: Catholicism

-Ascetics, as a branch of theology, may be briefly defined as the scientific exposition of Christian asceticism.
-It has been defined as the theological "science of the spiritual life", "far behind either from the Dogma or the Moral", rested on the truths of faith and tensed up to the Christian perfection as "logical outcome of Dogma, especially of the fundamental dogma of the Incarnation", useful to Religious as to lay-apostolate.
-Asceticism (askesis, askein), taken in its literal signification, means a polishing, a smoothing or refining.
-The Greeks used the word to designate the exercises of the athletes, developing the powers dormant in the body and training it to its full natural beauty.
-The end for which these gymnastic exercises were undertaken was the laurel-wreath bestowed on the victor in the public games.
-The life of the Christian is, as Christ assures, a struggle for the kingdom of heaven (Matthew 11:12).
-To give his readers an object-lesson of this spiritual battle and moral endeavour, St. Paul, who had been trained in the Greek fashion, used the picture of the Greek pentathlon (1 Corinthians 9:24).
-The exercises to be assumed in this combat tend to develop and strengthen the moral stamina, while their aim is Christian perfection leading up to man's ultimate end, union with God (named the Mystical Body of Jesus Christ God).
-Human nature having been weakened by original sin and ever inclining toward what is evil, this end cannot be reached except at the price of overcoming, with God's grace, many and serious obstacles.
+Ascetics, as a branch of theology, can be defined as the scientific examination of Christian asceticism.
+It is characterized as the theological "science of the spiritual life," positioned apart from both dogma and morality.
+This field is grounded in the truths of faith and aims toward Christian perfection, considered a logical outcome of dogma, particularly the fundamental doctrine of the Incarnation of Jesus.
+It serves as a resource for both religious individuals and the lay apostolate.
+Asceticism, taken in its literal signification, means a 'polishing', 'smoothing', or 'refining'.
+The Greeks used the word to designate the exercises of athletes, developing the powers dormant in the body and training it to its full natural beauty.
+The end for which these gymnastic exercises were undertaken was the laurel wreath bestowed on the victor in the public games.
+The life of the Christian is, as Jesus is recorded teaching in Matthew 11:12, a struggle for the kingdom of heaven.
+To give his readers an object-lesson of this spiritual battle and moral endeavour, Paul the Apostle used the illustration of the Greek pentathlon in 1 Corinthians 9:24.
+The exercises are intended to develop and strengthen Christians' moral stamina, while their aim is Christian perfection leading up to their ultimate end: union with God (referred to as the body of Christ within God).
+According to Catholic theology, human nature has been weakened by original sin and is ever inclining toward what is evil; this end cannot be reached except at the price of overcoming many serious obstacles with God's grace.